-Employment Change in Australia is expected to be 26000.00 Persons by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Employment Change in Australia to stand at 27000.00 in 12 months time.
-In the long-term, the Australia Employment Change is projected to trend around 28500.00 Persons in 2022, according to our econometric models.
+Employment Change in Australia is expected to be 38000.00 Persons by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Australia Employment Change is projected to trend around 38500.00 Persons in 2022 and 28500.00 Persons in 2023, according to our econometric models.